 5. Set up your booking process and tech infrastructure

 As you gear up to start your fitness classes online, you have to make sure you have the right tools required to take care of all the needs.
 Whether it’s an online scheduling tool or a way to air your classes, you should have all these tools in place before you set up your online fitness classes.

 When you’re looking to start your business online, you’ll need an online scheduling platform, a payment processing system, a platform where you can stream your classes, and a way to get their feedback and reviews.

 Fitness class booking system – As you go online, managing and keeping your appointments in one place becomes very important.
 A fitness booking software will let your members easily book their classes with you online and let you manage all your classes from one place.

 Payment processing system – Investing in trustworthy payment software is required for you to make sure you don’t lose any money in any way.
-A good payment system would be one your members trust and lets you accept prepayments to avoid any last-minute changes or cancellations.
+A good payment system would be one your members trust and that lets you accept prepayments to avoid any last-minute changes or cancellations.